 CustomJS offers two ways to execute JavaScript code for processing data or generating PDFs: Inline Scripts and Stored Scripts.
 Both methods have advantages depending on your use case.

+Inline Scripts are sent directly in the API request.
 This method is ideal for quick tests or one-off executions.

 curl -X POST 'https://e.customjs.io/__js1-YOUR_API_KEY' \